-Approximately 4,000 comments were collected throughout the public comment period via public meetings, the website, emails and the survey.
+Over 4,000 comments were collected throughout the public comment period via public meetings, the website, emails and the survey.

 5.1.
-Social PinPoint Survey Form
+Phase I Social PinPoint Survey Form

 The public was asked to rank significant safety factors through the survey and offer additional suggestions.
 A total of 785 survey respondents completed the survey and left 2,833 comments throughout the form.

-The survey questions and summary of public survey responses is provided below.
+The survey questions and summary of public survey responses are provided below.